-- Predictive maintenance (PdM) is conducting maintenance to prevent predicted problems rather than conducting maintenance on a fixed schedule (planned maintenance) or when an issue arises (condition-based maintenance).
-It is better than these other approaches because it allows the organization to prevent problems without incurring the cost of unnecessary frequent maintenance.
+Predictive maintenance is better than these other approaches because it allows the organization to prevent problems without incurring the cost of unnecessary frequent maintenance.
 So over the lifetime of a manufacturing facility, some components may never be checked if they are not predicted to cause problems.

 Why is it important?

 Asset management is critical in industries like manufacturing where advanced machinery is expensive and depreciation is a major cost.
 Major cost savings are possible with predictive maintenance.
 Essentially, predictive maintenance is the new lever in improving asset management.
 While six sigma and lean management were older methods for driving efficiency, after having been used for more than half a decade, they have limited returns for today’s companies.

 According to PwC report, predictive maintenance in manufacturing could

 - reduce safety, health, environmental & quality risks by 14%

 - extend the lifetime of aging assets by 20%

 While the general idea of predictive maintenance is intuitive, predictive maintenance systems rely on a myriad of sensor data for machine condition monitoring.
 Some of those sensors measure: